 Vacationing in London is a great experience.
-There are so many things to do in the city, from visiting the Tower of London and riding the London Eye to exploring the British Museum and walking along the River Thames.
+There are many things to do in the city, from visiting the Tower of London and riding the London Eye to exploring the British Museum and walking along the River Thames.
 And that’s just scratching the surface!
-Whether you’re interested in history, and culture, or just want to enjoy some of the best food and shopping in the world, the things to do in London are endless.
+Whether you’re interested in history and culture or just want to enjoy some of the best food and shopping in the world, the things to do in London are endless.

 Famous Landmarks in London

 The Tower of London is a popular tourist attraction, and for good reason.
 This historic castle has served as a royal palace, a prison, and zoo!
 Today, visitors can explore the tower’s many rooms and corridors and see some of the crown jewels.
 There is also a special exhibit on medieval torture devices!
 If you’re looking for things to do in London, the Tower of London should be at your list.